Skip to content

 No, a DOB violation is not a serious crime — it’s a civil infraction with financial penalties (e.g., $500–$25,000+ depending on class A/B/C severity), handled via administrative hearings at OATH/ECB, not criminal court (unless escalated to a summons for hazardous issues).
 Proof of correction, hearings, or challenges dismiss it, but ignoring leads to escalating fines.

-Recent Blogs to remember.
+Recent Blogs posts.

 Contact Us